9 Professional Payment Reminder Templates That Always Work (2024)

 Hi {Client Name},

-I’m writing this email because it’s been a week past due date.
+I’m writing this email because it’s been a week past the due date.

-But don’t worry; you haven’t yet racked up any extra expenses because of this.
+But don’t worry; you haven’t yet racked up any late fees because of this.

-I’ve taken the courtesy to attach your invoice to this email in case you couldn’t find it.
+I’ve taken the courtesy of attaching your invoice to this email in case you couldn’t find it.

-You can pay the due by visiting this link [Link to Invoice].
+You can pay the due amount using your preferred payment method by visiting this link [Link to Invoice].

 Thank You,